threecat-up/threecat-up/README.md

 ### Hi I'm threecat 👋

-- 🌱 Currently engaged in GIS related work
+- 🌱 Looking for opportunities
 - 🤔 Maintain curiosity about the unknown
 - 🌆 Wandering Thoughts